Let's start with a cute and funny story :: featuring Ally and Gabe :: Just because.

 * FYI - At the time of writing this (April 2017) Express Factory Outlets is basically full to the brim of this gorgeous powdery blush pink - everything from dresses to cute tops.

 HOW MANY OUTFITS? - I generally say "one, but".
-The 'but' stands for accessories, and things you can throw on or change into quickly.
-If you layer, it's much easier to pop another shirt (or a cute jacket) on in a jiffy, than having to go back to the car and change a whole outfit.
+The 'but' stands for accessories, and things you can throw on or change into quickly and on the go (so in effect it could be another outfit).
+If you layer, it's much easier to pop another shirt (or a cute jacket) on in a jiffy.
 A head to toe ensemble change basically keeps us from adventurously exploring, and ties us to your vehicle.
 I prefer to focus on getting you two comfortable, interacting and loosened up than showcasing various attires.
 Also, keep in mind that I want to 'capture the in-between', which might be the way you scramble over some rocks, with him gentlemanly giving you a hand, or carrying you down, in which case I am carrying all your stuff + carrying all my stuff.
-So, let's maybe minimize the amount of 'stuff' we're lugging along, is my point.
+So, let's maybe minimize the amount of 'stuff' we're lugging along, but you are welcome to bring a variation to quickly throw on.

 PROPS ANYONE? - Accessories in a large way serve as props, because they are something to adjust, move, and tease with.
 That's why I love those fun little ways to create movement just by choosing a bit more spunky of an outfit or some quick-change outfit variations (example: different shoes + throw on a cute jacket).
 Blankets are generally great as well, because you can wrap in them, sit on them, dance / wrestle with them, etc. Just bring something that doesn't cover you with lint the moment you come within 2 feet of it.
 Please and thank you.
 Sitting in the grass simply rocks.
 Hot chocolate in cute mugs or bubbly can also create some super sweetly candid photos, just remember - as mentioned above - I'm carrying all your stuff for most of the session, so either pack it in something you don't mind showing in pictures (a cute, vintage picnic basket you can help carry?), and/or pack lightly.